drivendataorg/stac-overflow/3rd_Place/README.md

 ## Model training and inference

-The notebook provided should run end-to-end to reproduce the trained model and setup the submission directory for prediction of the test set.
+Notebook `01-ewl-stac.ipynb` should run end-to-end to reproduce the trained model and setup the submission directory for prediction of the test set.
 This solution assumes that training features are saved in the directory `../training_data/train_features`, training labels are saved in the directory `../training_data/train_labels`, and the metadata is saved to `../training_data/flood-training-metadata.csv`.